AVEVA/AVEVA-Samples/README.md

   </tr>
 </table>

-Note: The OMF samples work against both the on-prem PI System and OCS.
+Note: The OMF samples work against both the on-prem PI System and Data Hub.

 ## About this repo